 Make Dreams a Reality

-Over the years, bequests have helped Deaf Children Australia to provide vital support, information and advocacy services to enrich the lives of the group of over 16,000 Australian children and teenagers who are deaf or hard of hearing.
+Over the years, generous Gifts in Wills have helped Deaf Children Australia to provide vital support, information and advocacy services to enrich the lives of the group of over 16,000 Australian children and teenagers who are deaf or hard of hearing.

-Since 2000, the bequests from The Nelson & Brook Educational Trusts and the Allen & Cecilia Tye Fund have continued to help fund Deaf Children Australia’s Youth Grants Program every year.
-Our youth grants support young deaf and hard of hearing people from all over Australia to pursue their goals and dreams, and this program highlights the positive contributions that these amazing young people make to society.
+Since 2000, annual distributions from The Nelson & Brook Educational Trusts and The Allen & Cecilia Tye Fund have enabled us to offer our Youth Grants, which support young deaf and hard of hearing people all over Australia to pursue their goals and dreams.

 Our youth grants helped enable Young Australian of the Year 2015 and deaf advocate Drisana Levitzke-Gray to develop her leadership skills over several years.
 Drisana received the Young Australian of the Year award in recognition of her passion and dedication in advocating for the human rights of deaf people, and raising awareness about Auslan (Australian Sign Language).